 When the calendar filter menu appears, select the search operator you wish, in my example, I’ve selected “Primary User” contains firstname.lastname@example.org.
 This will display user_x’s primary Google calendar.

-You can also use “In account” search operator to display all of the calendars the user has access to.
-Other types of search operators such as owners, writers and readers are available as well.
+Other types of search operators such as owners, writers, and readers are available as well.

 Once the user’s calendar appears, click on the “Modify Permissions” button to begin modifying.